maxrmorrison/torbi/README.md

 - [CUDA toolkit](https://developer.nvidia.com/cuda-toolkit)
 - g++ 11

-To install just the core of torbi:
+To perform decoding, install `torbi` as follows.

 `pip install torbi`

-To perform evaluation of the accuracy and speed of decoding methods, install the evaluation dependencies:
+To perform evaluation of the accuracy and speed of decoding methods, install `torbi` with the additional evaluation dependencies.

 `pip install torbi[evaluate]`